oglesby80/GitTalent-Finder/README.md

-Sure!
-Here's a detailed description for your README.md file that explains your project clearly:

 Candidate Search and Save Application
 This project is a React-based web application for searching GitHub users and saving potential candidates.
 It provides two main features: